What is Pre-Pull?

 When and why is a pre-pull necessary?

-A pre-pull is often a necessary measure to take, as a way to avoid costly demurrage fees if one can’t accept the delivery before the “Last Free Day,” or if your final delivery location requires an appointment.
-Sometimes a receiver requests an early morning delivery, which means that the container is likely going to be picked up the day before and stored at a truck yard for delivery in the morning.
-This can also be known as a pre-pull.
+Oftentimes a receiver requests an early morning delivery, which means that the container is likely going to be picked up the day before said date and stored in a truck yard to be delivered in the morning.

-Full container deliveries often require two appointments; a pick up at the port or railyard, and a delivery appointment at the receiving facility.
-It is the dispatcher’s job to match up the available port appointments with the receiver’s appointment.
-They also have to make sure they select a port appointment before the storing process begins at the port.
-These appointments are limited and are based on container location at the port.
-In other words, truckers don’t get to choose the time slot, it is rather allotted to them by the container depot system.
+Another thing that the dispatcher is responsible for is making sure that they select a port appointment before storing any of the goods, as appointments are limited and are based on the location of the container at the port.
+In other words, truckers don’t get to choose the time slot, but it is allotted to them by the container depot system.

 The same conditions apply when the pickup and delivery appointments are too far apart outside of the port operating hours.
 This means that pre-pull is required on long-distance deliveries as there are driving hour limitations on the drivers.

 On average, a port driver is allowed to drive about 9-11 hours a day.
 Port pickups take anywhere from 2-4 hours, leaving the drivers with 7-9 hours to deliver the container(s), unload the contents, and return the container(s) to the port.
 Oftentimes, long-haul deliveries take longer than that, which means that this accommodation cannot be fulfilled in the driver’s allowed time-period, which prompts for the use of pre-pull on the day before the delivery has to take place.